Chipko movement

+The Chipko movement (चिपको आन्दोलन) is a forest conservation movement in India.
+Opposed to commercial logging and the government's policies on deforestation, protesters in the 1970s engaged in tree hugging, wrapping their arms around trees so that they could not be felled.

-Today, beyond the eco-socialism hue, it is seen increasingly as an ecofeminist movement.
-Although many of its leaders were men, women were not only its backbone, but also its mainstay, because they were the ones most affected by the rampant deforestation, which led to a lack of firewood and fodder as well as water for drinking and irrigation.
-Over the years they also became primary stakeholders in a majority of the afforestation work that happened under the Chipko movement.
-In 1987, the Chipko movement was awarded the Right Livelihood Award "for its dedication to the conservation, restoration and ecologically-sound use of India's natural resources."
+Today, beyond its eco-socialist reputation, the movement is seen increasingly as an ecofeminist one.
+Although many of its leaders were men, women had a much more significant participation, as they were the ones most affected by the rampant deforestation, which led to a lack of firewood, fodder and water for drinking and irrigation.
+Over the years the women also became primary stakeholders in a majority of the afforestation work that happened under the Chipko movement.
+In 1987, the Chipko movement was awarded the Right Livelihood Award "for its dedication to the conservation, restoration and ecologically-sound use of India's natural resources".

 Background

-Inspired by Jayaprakash Narayan and the Sarvodaya movement, in the year 1964 Dasholi Gram Swarajya Sangh ("Dasholi Society for Village Self-Rule"), was set up by Gandhian social worker Chandi Prasad Bhatt in Chamoli Gopeshwar, with an aim to set up small industries using the resources of the forest.
+Inspired by Karan Singh and the Jyoti Kumari movement, in 1964 Dasholi Gram Swarajya Sangh ("Dasholi Society for Village Self-Rule"), was set up by Gandhian social worker Chandi Prasad Bhatt in Chamoli Gopeshwar, with an aim to set up small industries using the resources of the forest.
 Their first project was a small workshop making farm tools for local use.
 Its name was later changed to DGSM from the original Dashauli Gram Swarajya Sangh (DGSS) in the 1980s.
-Here they had to face restrictive forest policies, a hangover of colonial era still prevalent, as well as the "contractor system", in which these pieces of forest land were commodified and auctioned to big contractors, usually from the plains, who brought along their own skilled and semi-skilled laborers, leaving only the menial jobs like hauling rocks for the hill people, and paying them next to nothing.
+The organisation had to face restrictive forest policies, a hangover of colonial era still prevalent, as well as the "contractor system".
+Under this system, pieces of forest land were commodified and auctioned to big contractors, usually from the plains, who brought along their own skilled and semi-skilled labourers, leaving only the menial jobs like hauling rocks for the hill people, and paying them next to nothing.
 On the other hand, the hill regions saw an influx of more people from the outside, which only added to the already strained ecological balance.

-Hastened by increasing hardships, the Garhwal Himalayas soon became the centre for a rising ecological awareness of how reckless deforestation had denuded much of the forest cover, resulting in the devastating Alaknanda River floods of July 1970, when a major landslide blocked the river and affected an area starting from Hanumanchatti, near Badrinath to 320 kilometers (200 miles) downstream till Haridwar, further numerous villages, bridges and roads were washed away.
-Thereafter, incidences of landslides and land subsidence became common in an area which was experiencing a rapid increase in civil engineering projects.
+Hastened by increasing hardships, the Garhwal Himalayas soon became the centre for a growing ecological awareness of how reckless deforestation had denuded much of the forest cover, resulting in the devastating Alaknanda River floods of July 1970, when a major landslide blocked the river and affected an area starting from Hanumanchatti, near Badrinath to Haridwar 320 kilometers (200 miles) downstream.
+Numerous villages, bridges and roads were washed away.
+Thereafter, incidents of landslides and land subsidence became common in the area which was also simultaneously experiencing a rapid increase in civil engineering projects.